 - Training that is interactive or interesting/fun

-I have observed that when employees aren’t engaged, it’s a direct result of the SMS program not being pushed into their field of vision enough.
+I have observed that when employees aren’t engaged, it’s a direct result of the SMS not being pushed into their field of vision enough.
 Safety promotion activities need to be:

 2 – Don’t Feel Opinion Matters